AndresGL01/AndresGL01/README.md

 ### Hi there, I'm Andrés

-## I'm a Student, Developer and a Passionate about the world of programming
+## I'm a Student, Developer and a Passionate about the world of programming.
 - 📚 I'm currently studing softwarer engineer.
 - 🕐 Using all my free time to learn new technologies.
 - 🖥️ I'm currently colaborating in [Noheaven Technologies][nhweb].